 How do we treat impacted wisdom teeth?
 No one can tell when an impacted molar will cause trouble, but trouble usually comes.
 The key to avoiding discomfort and complicated treatment is with x-rays so that the wisdom teeth can be removed before that happens.
 It’s one of the most common oral surgery treatments.

 Even though they’re called “wisdom teeth,” they don’t seem to be very wise…At Summit Heights Dental, we will develop a treatment plan to help you make smart choices.
-Call (647) 370-1848 today!
+Contact our Bathurst or Fairview office today!
 New patients are always welcome!